 1937 – 1959

-With consistent government support, this period saw development of disease standards for Breeder plots and isolation standards for all crops, a new Seeds Act which clarified CSGA’s exclusive authority for certification of seed crop in Canada, expansion of CSGA Branch responsibilities, emergence of hybrid corn seed crops and most crop varieties developed by breeders in the public sector.
+With consistent government support, this period saw the development of disease standards for Breeder plots and isolation standards for all crops, a new Seeds Act which clarified CSGA’s exclusive authority for certification of seed crop in Canada, expansion of CSGA Branch responsibilities, the emergence of hybrid corn seed crops and most crop varieties developed by breeders in the public sector.